wheesnoza/assertable-json-enhancer/README.md

 ## License

 This package is open-sourced software licensed under the MIT license.
-Please see the `LICENSE` file for more details.